VadymPolianskyi/LBS-docs/Development and Data Modeling Standards.md

-# Development and Data Modeling
+# Development and Data Modeling Standards
-**???** The Data Lakehouse architecture contains 3 data layers following Medallion Architecture:
-- Bronze - raw data from various sources (starting point)
-- Silver - structured data (cleansed and pre-transformed)
-- Gold - curated, analytics-ready modeled data

 This document defines best practices for development and data modeling across these layers, ensuring consistency, scalability, and governance.
 It establishes:
 - Table and column naming conventions.
 - Metadata governance and lineage tracking.
 - Dimensional modeling techniques by [Kimball](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/)
 -  Implementation of SCD Type 2 for historical data.

 ## Bronze
 The Bronze Layer serves as the ingestion point for raw data from structured sources, flat files, and landing zone.
 This layer retains data in its original format with minimal transformations (no data/schema updates, only appends), ensuring data lineage and traceability for downstream processing.